Stroop Task

 Solutions:

-- Ensure microphone permissions granted
+- Ensure microphone permissions are granted

 High Error Rates

-Problem: Accuracy below 80%
+Problem: Accuracy below 80%.

 Possible causes: